India Retreat FAQ

 Eating In.
 All New Dharma housing has cooking facilities, filtered water, storage shelves, and refrigerators.
 If you cook with special ingredients, bring them, but there are reasonably well-stocked grocery stores that cater to Westerners, which we will point out when you arrive.
 You can buy fresh produce from street vendors selling local fruits, vegetables, bread, and eggs.

 Eating Out.
 There are many safe, delicious, and inexpensive restaurants.
-In Tiruvannamalai we recommend Shanti Café, Tasty Café, Sivana, Dreaming Tree, Sparsa Hotel, Sathya Café, German Bakery, Hotel Arpana, Hotel Ramakrishna, and French Bakery.
+In Tiruvannamalai we recommend Shanti Café, Tasty Café, Dreaming Tree, Sparsa Hotel, Sathya Café, German Bakery, Hotel Arpana, and Hotel Ramakrishna.
 Be prepared to relax and wait for your food.

 What do I wear?